 \section{Universal Suffix Dropper Evaluation}

 We evaluate the Universal Suffix Dropper using the cartesian product of the ten prefixes and ten suffixes shown below.
-The suffixes are intended to resemble benign, encyclopedic text; the suffixes resemble secret messages sent by the adversary.
+The prefixes are intended to resemble benign, encyclopedic text; the suffixes resemble secret messages sent by an adversary.

 \textit{Prefixes:} \begin{itemize}[nosep,leftmargin=6mm] \item E-mail is a method of exchanging messages \item NLP is a subfield of linguistics and computer science \item Earth is the third planet from the Sun \item Tennis is a racket sport that is played by many \item Michael Jeffrey Jordan is a former basketball player \item Donald John Trump is the current president of the United States \item The Boston Marathon is an annual marathon race in the greater Boston area \item Seattle is a seaport city in the Pacific Northwest of the US \item A portable computer is a computer designed to be easily moved from one place to another \item Water is a transparent chemical substance that covers two-thirds of earth \end{itemize}